The Sophomore Experience

 The Sophomore Experience - Developing Empathy and Understanding Need

-Objective: Building on the Freshman Service Experience, where students experienced rich encounters with underserved communities, the objective of the Sophomore Service Experience is to spark empathy in the minds and hearts of students and guide students in understanding the needs of the populations they serve.
-Indeed, it is by walking with and in the shoes of the poor, vulnerable, and marginalize, that students will gain a better understanding of the needs of the suffering.
+Objective: Building on the Freshman Service Experience, where students experienced rich encounters with underserved communities, the objective of the Sophomore Service Experience is to provide students with opportunities for leadership and social justice immersion.
+These experiences provide moments that spark empathy in their minds and hearts, guiding students in understanding the needs of the populations they serve.
+Indeed, it is by walking with and in the shoes of the poor, vulnerable, and marginalized, that students will gain a better understanding of the needs of the suffering.

-- Build relationships with members of underserved communities;
+- Deepen relationships with members of underserved communities;

-- Participate in hands-on service within communities of great need;
+- Participate in relationship based service within communities of great need;

 - Partner with local organizations fighting poverty and injustice;

-- Examine the root causes of social problems, including systematic inequality and individual free choice;
+- Examine the root causes of social injustice;

 - Analyze the effects of social injustices on individuals and groups;